This post may contain affiliate links. See my disclosure for more information.

 Easy Party Menu

 My son once said that Cheetohs were his favorite food.
 He would be thrilled to survive on chicken nuggets, frozen pizzas, chips and cereal.
 (No, by the way, he does not survive on that menu).
-This kid has a metabolism that allows him to eat whatever he wants, and he works a physically demanding job, so we don’t worry too much about his food choices… but he does eat healthy meals as well as the chips. 😉
+This kid has a metabolism that allows him to eat whatever he wants, and he works a physically demanding job, so we don’t worry too much about his food choices… but he does eat healthy meals as well as the chips in case you were worried. 😉

 Anyway, this menu choice made momma happy.
 We decided to do hot dogs and a chip bar, putting out a number of different varieties.
 And to balance things out a bit, we also did watermelon and veggie trays.